About Saving Scotland’s Red Squirrels

 Developing community action

 Community action is the key to long-term, sustainable red squirrel conservation in Scotland, with the added benefit of connecting more people with the nature on their doorstep.
-From participating in spring surveys to helping out at events, volunteers of all backgrounds can help ensure red squirrels continue to have a home in Scotland.
+From participating in operational surveys to helping out at events, volunteers of all backgrounds can help ensure red squirrels continue to have a home in Scotland.

 Frequently asked questions